-I'm an experienced computer scientist and software engineer.
+I am an experienced computer scientist and software engineer.
 I mainly develop business critical applications with nontrivial requirements for architecture, performance, correctness and security.
-I value software quality and user experience highly.
-I also love gaming and board games.
+I value software quality and user experience highly, and strive to find simple solutions to complex problems.
+I also happen to love gaming and board games.

 I am currently working as Tech Lead for an unannounced upcoming product at Esoft.